jeffhandley/strickland/docs/Async/README.md

 # Async Validators

 If you have wondered how async validators would work with Strickland, you will be delighted at how simple they are.
 If a validator returns a `Promise`, then Strickland will return a `Promise` for the validation result.
-When the validation result is resolved, async validators will be resolved.
+When the validation result promise is resolved, async validators will be resolved.

 ``` jsx
 import validate from 'strickland';